VCISwang/RC-Change-Detection/README.md

 # RC-Change-Detection
-This is the official PyTorch implementation of our TGRS 2022 paper:
+This is the official PyTorch implementation of our TGRS 2022 paper(Under Review):

 《Reliable Contrastive Learning for Semi-supervised Change Detection in Remote Sensing Images》